Not got enough time? Get this blog post as a handy FREE ebook right now!

 If you can’t get hold of a media list then research who has covered your competitors.

-If a journalist has written about a competitor’s game, then it stands to reason they may be interested in your game too.
+That’s because it stands to reason that if a journalist has written about a competitor’s game, then they may also be interested in your game.

 If you want to find a journalists email address and you can’t get it from the website then try the excellent Hunter tool.